 - Experience contrasting views.
 Intentionally shifting perspective can help to develop empathy as well as create new solutions to current roadblocks.
 Do you expose yourself to viewpoints or lifestyles other than your own?
 Are you rubbing shoulders with people who live in poverty, people with disabilities, people from other walks of life?
 An African teaching says we are who we are because of other people.
 This is never more true than when we take time to learn from those least like us.
 Who is teaching you what God thinks, not just about people like you but about the rest of the world?

 - Fall in love.
 How does one called to advance the Kingdom of God bear God’s missional heart without bearing an undo burden or losing touch with the love of God?
 It is far too easy to bear the weight of others’ suffering and the brunt of their immaturity to the point that it hardens the heart of the giver and dulls all spiritual senses.
 How does one avoid that fate?
 Surely this is why God continually called the Israelites to circumcise their hearts (see Deuteronomy 30:6, Jeremiah 4:4, for example).
 He’d seen them grow hard toward others, so he called for a softening toward the things that break his heart.
-Fall in love again, God might say to the jaded spiritual leader.
+Fall in love again, God might say to the jaded spiritual leader, in the healthiest, most spiritual sense of that phrase.
 Give your whole heart to someone or some people or back to God.
 In fact, this business of “falling in love” may be at the heart of self-exegesis for the sake of others.
 When is the last time you gave your whole heart to someone … to your people … to God?

 The work we do as followers of Jesus — the work of seeing addicts delivered and lost people redeemed, of seeing broken people healed and lonely people embraced — is glorious but hard work.
 How do we do it without letting it wear us out?
 Without letting it harden our hearts?